alan-turing-institute/alexa-room-finder/docs/room-finder.md

 - `:askHandler` - takes a `speechOutput` and a `repromptSpeech`.
 It stores these as session attributes, then calls `this.emit(':ask')` using the parameters above.
 This means that the last speech outputs are easily registered as session attributes, which allows Alexa to repeat itself.
 Can totally replace `this.emit(':ask')`.

 - `:repeatHandler` - takes no parameters.
-Very simply calls `this.emit(':ask')` using the session attributes for the last things said.
+Very simply calls `this.emit(':ask')` using the last things said, which are (hopefully) already stored as attributes.

 - `:startOverHandler` - takes no parameters.
 Sets the state to an empty string (using the workaround detailed above), resets all the attributes to undefined, then emits a `LaunchRequest`.
 Effectively resets the session.

-- `:errorHandler` - takes one 'error' parameter.
+- `:errorHandler` - takes one `error` parameter.
 Designed to report all request errors.
 Feel free to edit this one if you want to log errors in a different way.
 It both logs errors in the console, and puts them on a card to be seen in the Alexa app/web-app.

 *All the remaining nonIntentHandlers are called successively by DurationIntent in TimeMode.
 Each one handles a different stage of the room finding process.*